medikaplaza.com Listed by apt73 Ransomware Group

 Medika Plaza is a healthcare company in Indonesia that provides medical services, corporate medic...

 On April 27, 2026, Indonesian healthcare provider Medika Plaza appeared on the leak site of the ransomware group known as apt73.
-The company, which delivers medical services and corporate healthcare programs, had internal files exfiltrated during a ransomware attack.
+The company, which delivers medical services and corporate healthcare programs, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, any patient, employee, or business partner whose records passed through Medika Plaza could now have sensitive personal and medical information at risk.

 Public reporting indicates that apt73 posted Medika Plaza to its dark-web leak page on April 27, 2026.
 The data consists of internal files exfiltrated after the group deployed ransomware against the company’s systems.
 No precise victim count has been released, and the precise volume or specific categories of records remain unclear from available screenshots and descriptions on the leak site.
 The incident follows the typical ransomware pattern of encryption, data theft, and subsequent extortion pressure.